 · Incontinence (involuntary leaking of urine)

 · Frequent urination, meaning eight or more times per day

 · Awakening two or more times per night to urinate

-If you have these symptoms, talk to you doctor.
-It can be difficult to discuss something so personal with your doctor, but know that the condition is common and treatment can help.
+If you have any of these symptoms, talk to you doctor.
+It can be difficult to discuss something so personal, but know that the condition is common and treatment can usually help.

-First, your doctor will take your medical history and perform a physical exam.
-Next, he or she will rule out other conditions that can be causing your bladder issues.
-Your doctor will ask you for a urine sample and do a simple urinalysis.
+In a typical diagnostic appointment, first your doctor will take your medical history and perform a physical exam.
+Next, he or she will rule out other conditions that could be causing your bladder issues.
+Your doctor will likely ask you for a urine sample and do a simple urinalysis.
 This test will check for signs of an infection or kidney problems.

-Postvoid Residual Volume: This test checks if your bladder fully empties when you urinate.
+Postvoid Residual Volume: This test checks whether your bladder fully empties when you urinate.
 First, you will empty your bladder.
 Then, a flexible tube, called a catheter, will be inserted through your urethra and into your bladder.
 The catheter drains the remaining urine and measures it.
-Or you doctor may look for residual urine in the bladder using an ultrasound.
+Or, your doctor may look for residual urine in the bladder using an ultrasound.